Explore solutions built for your industry

 • Costs to the clinic’s public reputation and patient trust moving forward

-Perhaps the most important lesson to learn from this unfortunate incident is the importance of accountability.
+Perhaps the most important lesson to learn from this unfortunate incident is the importance of accountability in IVF clinics.
 The public wants to know why safety precautions fail.
 They also want to know how the problem will be corrected.
 They want answers NOW.

 • When was the last time the monitoring system was inspected?